-Military spouses know that the military takes a huge precedent in our marriage with our spouse.
-It’s been said before that if the military wanted our service members to have a spouse, DOD would have issued one to them.
-It wouldn’t be a joke if there isn’t some truth behind it.
+Military spouses know that the military takes a huge precedent in our marriages.
+It’s been said before that if the military wanted our service members to have a spouse, the Department of Defense would have issued a military spouse to them.

 Their duty sometimes outweighs the things that we might have wanted them to do like attend a friend’s wedding, be there for a birthday or travel with during the holidays.
 Those are a couple of circumstances that my husband had to miss.

 Start grabbing life by the horns and make the most of this military lifestyle!

 Grab a pen and paper and personalize these 10 things every military spouse needs to start doing right now.

 10 Things Every Military Spouse Needs To Start Doing Right Now